grscwf/twin-mt/nero-paths.md

 </details>

 ## 2nd Floor
-- Under construction.
+Under construction.
 This is the tentative plan, not implemented yet.

-- There are two solutions to the 2nd floor: Easy and Hard.
+There are two solutions to the 2nd floor: Easy and Hard.

-### 2nd Floor Easy
+### 2nd Floor Easy Escape
-The easy solution requires doing the 1st Floor Hard solution.
+The easy solution requires doing the 1st Floor Hard Escape.
 It has 4 steps, and it's very easy, basically a reward for finding 1st Floor Hard.

 <details>
+   <summary>Full description</summary>

 - Player has done 1st Floor Hard.
 Nero escaped 1st floor and has the mirror.
 - (1) Read spellbook to find out about gems and the teleport spell.